Get desktop application:

 Used in:

-A bounded number of locations are stored.
+A bounded number of evidence pieces are stored.

 Nullability information for a pointer-type source range.
 Does not include the full source range for the type, as that isn't needed for adding/removing nullability annotations.